isomerpages/ogp/_careers/software-engineering.md

 ---
 > You solve problems.
 You design and build systems and make sure it works.

-Here is a look at what a Software Engineer, Pallani Kumaran, has to say about working here.
+Here is a look at what a Software Engineer, Alexis, has to say about working here.

 <div class="bp-youtube">
 	<iframe width="560" height="315" src="https://www.youtube.com/watch?v=IHQl_5Y0REo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>